-Dependents Educational Assistance provides education and training opportunities to eligible dependents of certain veterans.
-This program offers up to forty-five months of educational benefits.
+Dependents’ Educational Assistance provides education and training opportunities to eligible dependents of certain veterans.
+This program offers up to 45 months of education benefits.
 These benefits may be used for degree and certificate programs, apprenticeships, and on-the-job training.
 If you are a spouse, you may take a correspondence course.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.

-The Military Spouses Center Advancement Account (MYCAA) program sets out to prepare eligible military spouses for the work force by offering up to $4,000 of financial assistance (FA) from the Department of Defense (DOD).
-This is meant to encourage spouses of military personnel to pursue education, training, licenses, certificates, and degrees leading to employment in portable career fields.
+The Military Spouses Center Advancement Account (MYCAA) programs sets out to prepare eligible military spouses for the work force by offering up to $4,000 of financial assistance (FA) from the Department of Defense (DOD).
+This is meant to encourage spouses of military personnel to pursue education, training, licenses, certificates, and degrees leading to employment in Portable Career fields.
 The MYCAA program uses this funding to pay schools directly for coursework and exams taken by the approved spouse account owner.

 Class Attendance of Veterans

 Any student receiving VA educational benefits is required to attend all classes in which they are enrolled.
 Students who are receiving VA educational benefits and enroll in NCD (Certificate) Programs are required to attend 85% of all courses in that program.
 Once a student has missed more than 15% of a course(s) in that program, it is required that an adjustment be made to the student’s enrollment certification to the Department of Veterans Affairs to reflect “unsatisfactory” attendance for all courses that apply to the program.

 Students receiving VA educational benefits may adjust their schedule during the Drop/Add period.
 After the Drop/Add period, students will have to notify the school’s VA Certifying Official before they will be allowed to be withdrawn for any course(s).